Nominee Services in Nevada for Privacy

 You are not hiding anything; rather, just keeping the public’s access to your information to the minimum allowed.

-How does the unlimited nominee work?
+How does the nominee service work?
 Each year, your business will have the opportunity to hire a nominee officer to handle the annual state paperwork.
-As a shareholder, manager or partner, you simply replace your board, officers, manager or GP with the nominee for a very brief period.
+As a shareholder, manager or partner, you simply replace your board, officers, manager or GP with the nominee for a very brief period of time.
 The nominee only accepts the position for the limited purpose of handling the paperwork with the State.
 Once the state filings are completed, you can then elect a new board, officers, manager or GP.
 You do not have to worry about the nominee having any authority to transact business.
-Further, when we file, we put “Nominee” on the filing so the public if they come across your entity, is not misleading.
+Further, when we file, we put “Nominee” on the filing so the public, if they come across your entity, is not mislead.
 We want people to know a nominee is involved.

-Who handles the unlimited nominee?
+Who handles the nominee service?
 Anderson Corporate Services, your resident agent, handles the annual nominee paperwork.

-The unlimited nominee is not about hiding things from others.
+The nominee service is not about hiding things from others.
 It is really about keeping your private business matters private.
 If you want people to know what your financial picture is, then tell them.
-Otherwise, use the unlimited nominee to keep spying eyes out of your affairs.
+Otherwise, use the nominee service to keep spying eyes out of your affairs.